|

 - Could I have learned to talk, read, write without relying on a teacher?

-- Could a sceptical 6-year old ever learn to read, without having a positive and open attitude?
+- Could a sceptical 6-year old ever learn to read, without having a positive

 - Is it possible that other people know more than me?